ChaosData/libshambles/README.md

 As libshambles is a library and also needs to be supplied accurate TCP/IP connection information (e.g. IP addresses, ports, SEQ/ACK numbers), the libshambles codebase is highly limited.
-However, a sample toolchain leveraging libshambles is provided that consists of a libpcap daemon, an interceptor using libshambles, and Python/Ruby scripts wrapping a native (C++14) file descriptor accepting daemon.
+However, this repository contains a sample toolchain leveraging libshambles, which consists of a libpcap daemon, an interceptor using libshambles, and Python/Ruby scripts wrapping a native (C++14) file descriptor accepting daemon.
 These tools are provided in the `samples` directory.
 You'll probably want to run the following across three separate terminal sessions: